-All local generator monitoring and controls shall be the full responsibility of the embedded generator operator and the DNSP shall not monitor local alarms or operate local controls.
+All local generator monitoring and controls shall be the full responsibility of the embedded generator operator and the DNSP shall monitor alarms or operate controls remotely.

 The DNSP will install some form of embedded generator isolation on the distribution network to be able to disconnect the generator during maintenance or faults.
-This device could be a fuse, switch,
+This device could be a fuse, switch, ACR or CB and will be owned and operated by the DNSP.
+It may be controlled locally or remotely.
+The generator operator will not have authority to control this device.